Delphino Moracchini

-In 1895 he was transferred to Guadeloupe, where he had to deal with an earthquake, fire and hurricane.
+In 1895, he was transferred to Guadeloupe, where he had to deal with an earthquake, fire and hurricane.

-He also found himself in the middle of a struggle between the white proprietors and the socialists, in which he managed to preserve the peace at the cost of his popularity.

 Early years

 Delphino Moracchini was born in San-Lorenzo, Corsica, in 1846.

 He obtained a degree in Law, attended the Colonial School and began a career in the colonial judiciary.

-In 1875 he was assigned to Cayenne, French Guiana, and from there went to French India.
+In 1875, he was assigned to Cayenne, French Guiana, and from there went to French India.

 In 1882 he was briefly a tax collector in Vosges, then in 1885 he was Director of the Interior, second in command to the governor, in Tahiti and then in Nouméa.

-On 1 December 1885 he became acting governor of French Polynesia in place of Marie Nicolas François Auguste Morau.
+On 1 December 1885, he became acting governor of French Polynesia in place of Marie Nicolas François Auguste Morau.

-He was replaced by Étienne Théodore Lacascade on 2 September 1886.
+He was replaced by Étienne Théodore Lacascade on 2 September, 1886.

-From 30 July 1888 to 20 December 1888 he was Governor of New Caledonia.
+From 30 July to 20 December 1888, he was Governor of New Caledonia.

 Martinique

-In 1890 Moracchini was appointed Director of the Interior in Martinique, the second ranking official after the Governor, Germain Casse.
+In 1890, Moracchini was appointed Director of the Interior in Martinique, the second ranking official after the Governor, Germain Casse.

-On 22 June 1890 a fire broke out in Fort-de-France that destroyed a large part of the city and killed 14 people.
+On 22 June 1890, a fire broke out in Fort-de-France that destroyed a large part of the city and killed 14 people.

 Both the mayor and the governor were absent, so Moracchini took charge and directed the firefighters of Saint-Pierre and the army in saving as much as possible of the city.

 For his prompt action he was named governor in place of Casse.

 He held office from 4 February 1891 until June 1895.

-On 18 August 1891 the island was hit by a hurricane, with 450 dead and over 2,000 injured.
+On 18 August 1891, the island was hit by a hurricane, with 450 dead and over 2,000 injured.

 Moracchini managed to secure credits from metropolitan France to rebuild infrastructure and restore the economy.

 Some of the hurricane relief funding was diverted to reconstruction of buildings destroyed in the 1890 fire.

 The government refused to provide a requested million-franc loan or to suspend the island's debt, but did help organize donations to help the hurricane victims.

 More than 791,000 francs were provided by December 1891.

-In 1894 Moracchini received Béhanzin, the exiled king of Dahomey, with his large family.
+In 1894, Moracchini received Béhanzin, the exiled king of Dahomey, with his large family.

 Local politicians accused him of starving the prisoner, but in fact he treated him with great humanity.

 He lodged the king in Fort Tartanson at Fort de France, treating him with the respect due to his rank.

 Guadeloupe

-In June 1895 Moracchini was transferred to become Governor of Guadeloupe.
+In June 1895, Moracchini was transferred to become Governor of Guadeloupe.

 He exchanged places with Noël Pardon, who became governor of Martinique.

-On 23 April 1897 an earthquake destroyed part of Pointe-à-Pitre.
+On 23 April 1897, an earthquake destroyed part of Pointe-à-Pitre.

 That year his decision on the exchange rate made him deeply unpopular with some of the factory owners.

 In 1898 there were stormy legislative elections, with Gaston Gerville-Réache and Hégésippe Légitimus elected.